Ozzy Osbourne is “That Thing at the Door”

 On July 26, 1609, Thomas Harriot discovered the moon.
 There is no record of the laughter, derision, or humiliation that followed Harriot’s discovery, but Harriot became the first known person in history to look at the moon through a telescope and draw what he saw.
 He made multiple maps, including recognizable features.
 Mr. Harriot either forgot to put his name on the record for his discovery, or his friends started mocking him so ruthlessly for trying to be the first guy to spot the moon that he decided not to submit his name for the discovery.

 The father of modern observational astronomy, Galileo Galilei didn’t give a crud about all that.
 He knew how to bite that apple.
-Galileo was an ambitious fella who knew how to get history to celebrate his name, so months later he published findings that mirrored Harriot’s.
+Galileo was an ambitious fella who knew how to get history to celebrate his name, so months later he published findings that mirrored Harriot’s, and he got his name on the official, historical record as the first person to discover the moon.

 How many of you have heard the name Thomas Harriot?
 How many of you have heard of the name Galileo?
 Exactly.
 Thomas Harriot fell prey to the “publish or perish” dictum that haunts history’s otherwise anonymous names, by failing to publish his detailed maps of the moon, and he died anonymously.
 In fact, Harriot’s July 26, 1609 findings stayed hidden in notebooks for centuries, until he received proper accreditation in the 19th–20th centuries.
 The Thomas Harriot story might sound like a miscarriage of justice, unless you’re one of those “I’m pretty sure someone would’ve eventually discovered the moon” naysayers.